sspross/django-fullstack/README.md

 ## Todos:

 - [ ] Fix code live editing in development
+- [ ] how to deploy code updates right....
 - [ ] `docker-compose.yml` and `tutum.yml` are very similar....
 - [ ] How to use a domain... and is this `vhost.d` the best way?
 - [ ] Add Celery test